top of page

 I then experimented with a low-carb, high fat diet and wow—my energy levels soared, and my brain function is better than it was in my 20s, 30s, and 40s!

-I’m not suggesting that everyone needs to adopt the way I eat, but it certainly works well for me and my brain.
+I’m not suggesting that everyone needs to adopt the way I eat, but it certainly works well for me and my brain and has been proven to be a powerful intervention for those suffering from psychiatric, neurological, cardiovascular and other metabolic disorders.

 To learn more about the link between mental and metabolic health, click on the link below: